Kamakshi Amman Temple

-The Kamakshi Amman Temple, also known as Kamakoti Nayaki Kovil, is a Hindu temple dedicated to the goddess Kamakshi, one of the highest form of Parvati.
-She is the highest aspect Adi Parashakti, the supreme goddess in Shaktism.
+The Kamakshi Amman Temple, also known as Kamakoti Nayaki Kovil, is a Hindu temple dedicated to the goddess Kamakshi, a primary aspect of Adi Shakti, the supreme goddess in Shaktism.
 The temple is located in the historic city of Kanchipuram, near Chennai, India.

-It may have been founded in the 5th-8th century CE by the Pallava kings, whose capital was in Kanchipuram.
-It may also have been built by the Cholas in the 14th century, and legend also says it was built as recent as 1783.
+It was founded in the 5th-8th century CE by the Pallava kings, whose capital was in Kanchipuram.

-The temple is one of the most important centers of Shaktism in the state of Tamil Nadu.
-The temple is dedicated mainly to Kamakshi, but also has a shrine for Vishnu, in his form of Varaha.
-Kamakshi is worshipped in the shrine in five forms.
+Classified as one of the 18 main Shakta Pithas, it is a major centre of Shaktism in Tamil Nadu.
+The temple also houses a shrine for Vishnu, in his form of Varaha, and is one of the Divya Desams, the sacred sites of the Sri Vaishnava tradition.

-The temple is also the center for the Kanchi Kamakoti Peetham.

 History

 The temple may have been founded by the Pallava kings in the 5th-8th century, whose capital was in Kanchipuram.
 The temple is glorified by the 6th-9th century Vaishnavite Alvars (Tamil saint poets) in the Naalayira Divya Prabandham (compiled 9th century).
 It was modified in the fourteenth and seventeenth century.
 According to Babu, it was built by the Chola's in the 14th century.

 Koskoff refers to a legend about the golden statue of Kamakshi.
 According to this legend, after the fall of the Vijayanagar Empire in 1565 the statue had been carried throughout South India by attendants, seeking a permanent temple.
 From 1739 to 1781 it was enshrined in the Tiruvarur temple, and in 1783 the Kamakshi Amman temple was built for the idol.